EricGhildyal/Height-timer/README.md

 2. Press start to being the timer.

-3.Press stop when the object has reached the ground.
+3. Press stop when the object has reached the ground.